Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Discussion

 Table~\ref{tab:IoC_Ststistics} illustrates the malicious status of IoC in various TIS, which reflects how well threat intelligence services can deliver threat information.
 We deduced from the table that, with the exception of CVE, VirusTotal could scan all forms of IoCs and offer a reasonable outcome.
 So, based on our study and previous studies~\cite{shin2021twiti}, we recognized Virustotal as a core intelligence service.
 MISP has recently been adopted by many security experts, although the volume of events and threat information recorded in MISP remains relatively low.
-In the future, we plan to integrate the MISP by adding the indicators we have identified as malicious during our research into MISP.
-So that we can discover more about indicators and the events associated with them.
+In the future, we plan to integrate the MISP by adding the indicators we have identified as malicious during our research into MISP so that we can discover more about indicators and the events associated with them.
+The automation system for validating the source of the security tweets achieved 0.814 macro and 0.925 weighted F1 scores, but it provides some false positives.
+Since automated accounts and advertising agencies have similar traits, such as the number of followers and retweets, the system seldom makes classification errors.
+The false positives can be minimized by continuous learning~\cite{chen2023continuous} and expanding the dataset.